Pre & Post Tour Options

-The cost does not include airfares to Cairns, from Cairns to Alice Springs or Ayers Rock to Sydney/Melbourne.
+The cost does not include airfares to Alice Springs, from Ayers Rock to Cairns or Cairns to Sydney/Melbourne.
 Accommodation would be booked at Palm Cove, on the northern beaches 20 minutes from Cairns.
-If arriving before the first day, additional accommodation can be arranged.
+If arriving before the first day or staying after the last day, additional accommodation can be arranged.

 4 Day Post-Congress Tour 2: Sydney

 Arrive Sydney and transfer to Travelodge.
 Day at leisure.

 Enjoy a morning city sights tour of Sydney, taking in the historic Rocks area, the exclusive inner suburbs of Paddington and Double Bay, noted for their quaintly preserved terrace houses, famous Bondi Beach and the red light district of Kings Cross.
 A highlight of the day will be the harbour lunch cruise where you'll be introduced to its intriguing history, character and points of interest.